Answers to Your Top FAQ About Traveling to the Azores Islands!

 There are plenty of beautiful and natural hiking trails to discover in the Azores.
 But before you set out and hit the trail, there are some important hiking tips and things to keep in mind, including proper attire and which necessities to pack.
 Make sure to bring a raincoat, some snacks along the way, plenty of water, sunscreen, and perhaps even some lunch if the hike is going to last a bit longer than a short walk.
 You’ll find that Azores trails often have scenic picnic areas dotted along the footpaths, many of which offer views that are absolutely unforgettable.
 Also, don’t forget to bring proper hiking shoes, especially since some trails can be tricky in certain places, so having good grip on your shoes can make a big difference.
-You may also want to consider investing in waterproof or water resistant trail shoes, as part of what makes the Azores so lush and beautiful is the amount of rainfall it gets each year, and that calls for sometimes muddy and rainy--but epic--hiking!
+You may also want to consider investing in waterproof or water-resistant trail shoes, as part of what makes the Azores so lush and beautiful is the amount of rainfall it gets each year, and that calls for sometimes muddy and rainy--but epic--hiking!

 8. What to know before taking a hike

 Be aware as you head out on the trails in the Azores that not every trail is circular.
 There are some trails that are one-way.
-In this case, planning ahead is important, and you will either need to be prepared to take a taxi back to your original destination, or plan some alternative return.
-Also make sure you do your research and are aware of the particular hike’s difficulty and length to be sure that you can physically handle it.
-The great news is that the Azores offers a wide range of trails, from easy and enjoyable nature walks to some natural trails that are far more difficult and challenging, so you will certainly be able to get out on some trail and enjoy the beauty of this pristine island paradise.
+In this case, planning ahead is important, and you will either need to be prepared to take a taxi back to your original destination or plan some alternative return.
+Also, make sure you do your research and are aware of the particular hike’s difficulty and length to be sure that you can physically handle it.
+The great news is that the Azores offers a wide range of trails, from easy and enjoyable nature walks to some natural trails that are far more difficult and challenging, so you will certainly be able to get out on some trails and enjoy the beauty of this pristine island paradise.

 9. What can I see for free?

 Visitors to the Azores will be happy to find that there are many attractions in the islands that are free.
-In fact, nearly every single hike, view, or lake can be seen free, and in the Azores, the lush locales that list features are near endless!
+In fact, nearly every single hike, view, or lake can be seen free, and in the Azores, the lush locales that list features are nearly endless!
 So, you’ll never run out of epic, absolutely free options.

-10. But not Everything is free
+10. But not everything is free

 11. Should I make restaurant reservations?